 They often say selling is both an art and science.
 Wonder why?
 Selling requires both hard and soft skills.
 Knowledge and skills refer to the technical expertise and understanding customer needs and how your product or service fulfills those needs, which relate to the left side of the brain.
 As knowledge is the sum total of both academic and practical learning acquired over a period of time, it decides the competence and successful individuals in any career.
 Skill refers to the competencies gained through experience and honed through practice which includes technical, presentation, communication, and analytical skills.
-These skills help in communication and delivery of the desired performance.
+These skills help in the communication and delivery of the desired performance.

-Skill: Skills are acquired through experience and continued practice of the competencies required to succeed.
+Skills are acquired through experience and continued practice of the competencies required to succeed.
 Skills refer to technical as well as behavioral.
 Can the salesperson conduct research effectively?
 Does the salesperson have the ability to identify the needs and wants of the customer?
 Does the salesperson possess the required communication, technical, presentation, and analytical skills?
 These questions need to be assessed by the sales individual to be successful.

-Habits: Lack of preparation, Procrastination, or an argumentative nature will certainly deter potential clients or customers.
+Lack of preparation, procrastination, or an argumentative nature will certainly deter potential clients or customers.
 The habits of sales professionals should be such that it supports building harmonious relations with prospects and customers.
 Looking at the habits of the salespeople, customers should be convinced of their professionalism and have confidence in the organization and product or services.

 If selling is both an art and science, it is because it requires detailed knowledge and skills in the course of proper relationship and behavior.
 The sales profession requires both the application of right and left brain skills to ensure consistent success.
-In simple terms, it is the K.A.S.H that determines the inflow of your cash in terms of sales.
+In simple terms, it is the K.A.S.H. that determines the inflow of your cash in terms of sales.